simondarcy/tinder-esque-swipeable-ui/readme.md

 PubPal is a prototype built as part of a hack day

-The concept is a mobile app which aims to help non football fans bluff a conversations about 'last nights game' by outputting them quick phrases and key stats
+The concept is a mobile app which aims to help non football fans bluff a conversations about 'last nights game' by outputting quick phrases and key stats

 http://www.rte.ie/generic/ebu7/